 Editorial Coordinator.
 Rachel became part of The Artful Parent team in Summer 2017.
-A family portrait photographer with a passion for working with kids, she also teaches photography and art to elementary age students.
 Rachel lives in Portland, Maine and loves going on adventures with her family.
-She enjoys creating art with her son & hosting a toddler art group.
+She’s taught photography in schools and after-school programs and now enjoys hosting a toddler art group with her son & friends.

 Lives: In Portland, Maine

 Most likely to be eating: dessert!

 Favorite art supply: Liquid watercolors–discovered late in life and I’ve loved them ever since!

 Most likely to be doing with a free afternoon: Hiking or biking my kids around in our cargo bike.

 Loves: Outdoor adventures, making art with kids, traveling, traditions.